 Wilson, J.F.
 Carriage of goods by sea 7th ed.
 2010

-IALS Library holds a wide selection of current serial titles on maritime law from many different jurisdictions.
+IALS Library holds a selection of current serial titles on maritime law from many different jurisdictions.
 These are located on all floors of the Library.
 Some titles are only in printed volumes while others or available in both formats.
 For more detailed help, please refer to the guide on Finding journal articles.
 The following titles focus particularly on maritime law but there may be relevant articles in less specialised journals.
+A further selection of journals can be accessed via I-Law Maritime Law resources

 If you are interested in legislation or cases concerning maritime law in specific countries you will need to consult the legislation or law reports for that jurisdiction.